cast-org/figuration/site/4.3/layout/grid.md

 **Need an edge-to-edge design?** Drop the parent `.container` or `.container-fluid` and add `.mx-0` to the `.row` to prevent overflow.

 In practice, here's how it looks.
-Note you can continue to use this with all other predefined grid classes (including column widths, responsive tiers, reorders, and more).
+Note that you can continue to use this with all other predefined grid classes (including column widths, responsive tiers, reorders, and more).

 {% capture example %}
 <div class="row g-0">